-- Be an informed customer- seek out information about the insurance you are about to purchase.
+Seek out information about the insurance you are about to purchase.
 This information can be from peers, insurance companies and the internet.

-- It pays to shop around- before signing on the dotted line, shop around from other insurance companies.
+Before signing on the dotted line, shop around from other insurance companies.
 We now have several online comparison sites for insurance products these can be helpful in determining which type of cover suits you.

 If you have taken out any form of life insurance or are saving for retirement in a pension scheme, it is important to inform your dependants or your beneficiaries.
 We have witnessed many life insurance policies go unclaimed because the named beneficiaries are unaware.

-- Don’t send money or give out personal information in response to an unexpected request — whether it comes as a text, a phone call, or an email.
+Whether it comes as a text, a phone call, or an email.
 Call the insurance company directly to verify the request.

 Do not be pressured into purchasing insurance that you are not sure you need.
 Take time to decide what is right for you.